 Professor Asher Susser is Professor Emeritus of Middle Eastern History at Tel Aviv University, was the Director of the Dayan Center for twelve years and taught for over thirty-five years at TAU.
 His research and teaching at TAU has focused on Modern Middle Eastern History, Religion and State in the Middle East and Arab-Israeli issues, with special reference to Jordan and the Palestinians.
 He has written numerous books and his online course on the Emergence of the Modern Middle East has been taken by some 100,000 students in over 160 countries.

-The University for a Night was hosted at the prestigious Rothschild & Co where four leading faculty from Tel Aviv University (TAU) shared with 150 guests their pioneering cross disciplinary research in their respective specialist fields ranging from politics of the Middle East and dental anthropology to deciphering ancient manuscripts and the research challenges of smart stem cell therapies and the use of “living drugs” to treat cancer.
+The University for a Night was held at the prestigious Rothschild & Co where three leading faculty from Tel Aviv University (TAU) shared with 150 guests their pioneering cross disciplinary research in their respective specialist fields ranging from politics of the Middle East and PTSD research to curiosity and robots.